ManimCommunity/manim/docs/source/tutorials/using_text.rst

             tex = Tex(r'$\mathtt{H} \looparrowright$ \LaTeX').scale(3)
             self.add(tex)

-On the manim side, the :class:`~.Tex` class also accepts attributes to change the appearance of the output.
+On the Manim side, the :class:`~.Tex` class also accepts attributes to change the appearance of the output.
 This is very similar to the :class:`~.Text` class.
 For example, the ``color`` keyword changes the color of the TeX mobject.